 Our History, Our Present, Our Future

-On January 3rd, 2012, Dwight Ball officially became the 16th Leader of the Liberal Party of Newfoundland and Labrador.
-In addition to his role as Interim Leader of the Party, he also serves as Leader of the Official Opposition.
-A Leadership Convention will be held in November 2013 when a permanent Leader will be selected.
+On January 3rd, 2012, Dwight Ball became the 16th Leader of the Liberal Party of Newfoundland and Labrador.
+In addition to his role as Interim Leader of the Party, he also served as Leader of the Official Opposition.

 The Early Years